a0sanab/Basic-Attack-Simulation-and-Detection/README_PART2.md

 **3. ACK (Acknowledge) →** The client sends back an ACK, acknowledging the server's SYN-ACK to complete the handshake.
 Both client and server are now aware of the connection and ready to transmit data.

 💡 If any of these steps fail, the connection does not fully establish.
-This behavior is what scanners like nmap exploit to detect open, closed, or filtered ports.

 ##
 ### 🕵️ 1.
 ARP Spoofing / Man-in-the-Middle (MITM) using Arpspoof